-\textbf{ Were the individuals in question notified about the data collection? } If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself. \\

-No, by Artbreeder’s contract every user accepts the agreement that their data is licensed as CC0 (Public Domain).
-Exact language can be seen from: \url{https://www.artbreeder.com/terms.pdf}.
+\textbf{ Were the individuals in question notified about the data collection? } If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself. \\ No, according to Artbreeder’s contract, every user accepts the agreement that their data is licensed as CC0 (Public Domain).
+The exact language can be seen from: \url{https://www.artbreeder.com/terms.pdf}.

-\textbf{ Did the individuals in question consent to the collection and use of their data? } If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented. \\

-Artbreeder’s contract every user accepts the agreement that their data is licensed as CC0 (Public Domain), hence we did not ask for additional consent.
+\textbf{ Did the individuals in question consent to the collection and use of their data? } If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented. \\ In Artbreeder’s contract, every user accepts the agreement that their data is licensed as CC0 (Public Domain).
+Hence, we did not ask for additional consent.

 \textbf{ If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses? } If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate) \\ Users will have the option to report any harmful, unsafe and sensitive content via our \href{https://docs.google.com/forms/d/e/1FAIpQLSeM709MtC41P-0Z-dLip-Z-hX3c72O4RQ8sL5_Rfd_fpyQLfw/viewform?usp=sf_link}{Google form} on our website: \url{http://stylebreeder.github.io}.
-Also, artists whose names are used in the text prompts has the option to opt-out via the same form.
+Also, artists whose names are used in the text prompts can opt-out via the same form.

 \textbf{ Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted? } If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation. \\ No data protection impact analysis has been conducted.